007revad/Synology_HDD_db/README.md

   * If you run the script without --force or -f it will re-eanble "support_disk_compatibility".
 * --ram or -r to disable "support_memory_compatibility".
   * If you run the script without --ram or -r it will re-eanble "support_memory_compatibility".
+* --restore to undo all the changes the script has made.

 <p align="leftr"><img src="images/syno_hdd_db_help.png"></p>